ntk148v/lets-go/README.md

 These above links contain a lot of sources, so finding documentation isn't a big deal..
 Just choose one & let's start.
 In my case, I follow [Learning Go - Miek Gieben](https://miek.nl/go/).

 > **NOTE**: Every examples in this documentation are stored in directories named by section.
-I assume that every commands in section X will be executed **in X directory**, so I don't write a full path to Go script file.
+I assume that every commands in section X will be executed **in example/X directory**, so I don't write a full path to Go script file.

 ## 1. Introduction